WOMEN L.E.A.D. IN S.T.E.A.M.

 Women Leaders in S.T.E.A.M.
 Speaker Series

-As part of our initiative, USJ welcomes groundbreaking women from S.T.E.A.M. fields twice per Past speakers include:
+As part of our initiative, USJ welcomes groundbreaking women from S.T.E.A.M. fields.
+Past speakers include:

 - Ellen Matloff, M.S. – President and CEO of My Gene Counsel